IT Governance and Change Management Proposal Education Department Western Australia (Case Analysis)

 Awareness training

-To: Chief Information Officer, Director ICT Operations and Customer Services, Director ICT Governance and Planning, Director Integration, Build and Deployment
+To: Director ICT Operations and Customer Services, Director

 From: Project Manager